evschneider-hmi/ps-html5auditor/EVAN-BEAST-MODE-3.2-UPDATE.md

 ## Summary

-**Old behavior**: Code  Commit  Move on
+**Old behavior** ❌: Code → Commit → Code → Commit → Code → Commit (too many commits!)
-**New behavior**: Code  Build  **Playwright MCP Test**  Fix if needed  **Re-test**  Commit  Move on
+**New behavior** ✅: Code entire feature → Build → **Playwright MCP Test** → Fix → Re-test → **ONE Commit** → Move on

-This ensures every change is verified in the actual running application before proceeding, preventing accumulation of untested code and reducing debugging time later.
+**Key principles**:
+1. **Batch all related changes into ONE commit**
+2. Test thoroughly before committing
+3. Only commit when feature is 100% complete and verified
+4. Progress docs can be committed separately OR bundled with feature
+5. Aim for 1-3 commits per request, not 5-10

+This ensures:
+- Clean git history
+- Every commit represents a complete, tested feature
+- Easier to review changes
+- Easier to revert if needed
+- Reduces noise in git log

 ---